dscho/xkcd/content/comics/2011-8-10-password-strength.md

 Difficulty to guess: Easy

-[Cueball stands scratching his head trying to remember the password.]
+[Cueball stands scratching his head, trying to remember the password.]

 Cueball: Was it trombone?
 No, Troubador.
 And one of the O's was a zero?